Professor Steven Buchanan

 Research

-My research has significant practical application and impact, informing both policy and practice.
-I have contributed to a number of public and third sector advisory boards including current membership of the NHS Scotland Research and Improvement Advisory Group for the Family Nurse Partnership programme.
+The practical impact of my research is attested to via input to various Government, NHS, and third sector advisory boards past and present.
 Recent work defining the key role of health and social care professionals as information intermediaries has been adopted by the Scottish Government as a key action in their national Health Literacy Action Plan 2017-25.

 Outputs (44)